delitamakanda/hostel_management/README.md

 ## Features

-- **Guest onboarding** – Sign up, edit guest profiles, and persist personal information such as contact details and enrolment numbers.
+- **Users onboarding** – Sign up, edit guest profiles, and persist personal information such as contact details and enrolment numbers.
 - **Room allocation** – Allow guests to select an available room based on their gender and booking preferences.
 Occupancy is tracked automatically when a room is selected or released.
-- **Hostel catalogue** – Maintain metadata for each hostel including its warden, caretaker, and supported room types.
+- **Property catalogue** – Maintain metadata for each hostel including its warden, caretaker, and supported room types.
-- **REST API** – Query the list of hostels via `/api/hostels/` with optional case-insensitive filtering by name.
+- **REST API** – Query the list of hostels via `/api/properties/` with optional case-insensitive filtering by name.

 ## Requirements

-- Python 3.11+
+- Python 3.13+
-- Django 4.2 (pinned in `requirements.txt`)
+- Django 6.0 (pinned in `requirements.txt`)
 - SQLite (bundled with Python, used by default via Django)

 ## Getting Started